Why it is almost never allowed to use biometrics

 Read it

 The action hero runs down the corridor.
 She has just dodged a thousand lasers and is now arriving at the door to the vault.
 Unfortunately, it opens only with a fingerprint and an iris scan.
 So now what?
 We have all seen this scene in a film at some point.
 This kind of biometric security also permeates our own lives.
-For instance, WhatsApp added a security option in late January 2021, with fingerprint or facial recognition.
-And Apple’s latest operating system, iOS 16, makes greater use of physical characteristics for security than previous versions did.
+For example, DigiD added additional login capabilities (in Dutch) with facial recognition and fingerprints by the end of 2024.

 Handy for businesses